 - a.
-The design of commercial building should be compatible in design with the surrounding character of the community, including considerations for materials, building massing, and architectural features. - A minimum building height of 2 storeys is encouraged for commercial buildings to promote compact development and a highquality public realm. - c.
+The design of commercial building should be compatible in design with the surrounding character of the community, including considerations for materials, building massing, and architectural features. i.
+To ensure barrier free access and ease of mobility, public realm elements and spill out retail space should not encroach on the pedestrian clearway. - b.
+A minimum building height of 2 storeys is encouraged for commercial buildings to promote compact development and a highquality public realm. - c.
 Commercial buildings should use high quality building materials and incorporate significant glazing at grade to contribute to an aesthetically pleasing environment and ensure visibility into buildings from the public realm.